 (ii) Whether the insurer has accepted or denied the claim; and

-(i) Any other information required by Ecology.
+(i) Any other information required by ecology.

+(7) Further remedial action.
+If the interim actions required under this section are insufficient to meet the criteria in WAC 173-340-330(5), UST system owners and operators must conduct further remedial action under the state cleanup law to investigate and clean up the release.
+WAC 173-340-120 provides an overview of the cleanup process under the state cleanup law.

-(7) Periodic updates on remedial actions.
-At least every three years after release confirmation or more frequently as directed by Ecology, UST system owners and operators must update the interim action report required under subsection (6) of this section and submit it to Ecology unless:
+(8) Periodic updates on remedial actions.
+At least every 3 years after release confirmation or more frequently as directed by ecology, UST system owners and operators must update the interim action report required under subsection (6) of this section and submit it to ecology unless:

 (a) The site has been removed from the contaminated sites list under WAC 173-340-330;